b-harvest/babylon/x/epoching/README.md

 following](./abci.go) *if at the last block of the current epoch*:

 1. Get all queued messages of this epoch in the epoch message queue storage.
+2. Unescrow (unlock) the funds previously locked for these messages so they are available for staking-message execution.
-2. Forward each of the queued messages to the corresponding message handler in the Staking module.
+3. Forward each of the queued messages to the corresponding message handler in the Staking module.
-3. Emit events about the execution results of the messages.
+4. Emit events about the execution results of the messages.
-4. Invoke the Staking module to update the validator set.
+5. Invoke the Staking module to update the validator set.
-5. Trigger hooks and emit events that the chain has ended the current epoch.
+6. Trigger hooks and emit events that the chain has ended the current epoch.

 ## Hooks